SpawnSPWN/XODS/Z-node Screenshots.md

 Screenshots must be posted in the "stfc-znodes" channel on discord, and the screenshots must follow the format shown below.

-Communication will happen in Steve's discord server in the "stfc-roe-violations-only" room.
+Communication will happen in our discord in the "stfc-roe-violations-only" room.

 ### How to take a Z-node screenshot: